-The applicants will implement the Title IV, Part B, 21st Century Community Learning Centers (21st CCLC) program in a safe environment for students at a minimum of 12 hours/week for programs serving Pre-K and elementary students and/or nine (9) hours/week for programs serving middle or high school students during non-school hours at the approved site(s) for the minimum of 36 weeks.
-Applicants may have one or multiple centers/sites which may be located in schools, community facilities and/or faith-based facilities, to provide these services from September 1, 2018 - August 31, 2019.
+The applicants will implement the Title IV, Part B, 21st Century Community Learning Centers (21st CCLC) program in a safe environment for students at a minimum of 10 hours/week for programs serving Pre-K and elementary students and/or eight (8) hours/week for programs serving middle or high school students during non-school hours at the approved site(s).
+Applicants may have one or multiple sites which may be located in schools, community facilities and/or faith-based facilities, to provide these services from August 1, 2019 - July 31, 2020.
 The purposes of the 21st CCLC program are as follows: